 - a.
 In all cases utilisation ceases until it is clear that it can be done legally. - b.
 In cases where attention has been drawn to apparent non-compliance by the Providing Country: - i.
 The situation is reviewed to discover whether the concern is justified. - ii.
 The complaint is responded to with an explanation, and apology if an infringement has taken place. - c.
 PIC is sought and MAT agreed with the Providing Country for the utilisation undertaken, and covering further utilisation if required. - d.
-If the utilisation is being carried out by a third party on material borrowed from the Institution, inform the third party of the situation and request that utilisation ceases, referring to EU Regulation Article 4(5) if appropriate; - e.
+If the utilisation is being carried out by a third party on material borrowed from the Institution, inform the third party of the situation and request that utilisation ceases, referring to the UK ABS legislation [Retained EU Regulation 511/2014 Article 4(5)] if appropriate; - e.
 If an infringement has taken place, review policies and procedures to avoid its recurrence.
-If helpful, discuss with National Competent Authority of your country. - f.
-If internal policies and procedures reveal obvious gaps arising from the implementation of these Best Practices, inform CETAF of the issues, so they can be addressed.
+If helpful, discuss with the Competent National Authority48.

+developed by the Legislations and Regulations Group and amended by UK CETAF members f.
+If internal policies and procedures reveal obvious gaps arising from the implementation of these Best Practices, inform the UK CETAF ABS Working Group of the issues, so they can be addressed.